-You’ll notice that the new website looks very different from the ones it has replaced.
+You will notice that the new website looks very different from the ones it has replaced.
 The look is one obvious difference, but many of the other significant changes are less visible.

 You can now see information from multiple government departments grouped by topics.
 For example, you can see how policies from Cabinet Office and other departments are contributing to national security or economic growth.